Bazer47/AdventOfCode/README.md

-# Gym

-A repository for coding practice.
+# Advent of Code 2022

+Solutions for [Advent of Code 2022](https://adventofcode.com/) in Python.

+## Requirements

+- Python 3.8